-As of March 31, 2022, the total amount of debt issued as part of the medium-term notes program (Series F), inclusive of debt issued in February 2019 and prior years is approximately \$17.6 billion (utilizing the foreign exchange rates applicable at the time of issuance for the euro denominated debt).
-Information with respect to long-term debt issuances and maturities for the periods presented is included in Note 10 of this Form 10-Q and Note 12 to the Consolidated Financial Statements in 3M's 2021 Annual Report on Form 10-K.
+As of June 30, 2022, the total amount of debt issued as part of the medium-term notes program (Series F), inclusive of debt issued in February 2019 and prior years is approximately \$17.6 billion (utilizing the foreign exchange rates applicable at the time of issuance for the euro denominated debt).
+Information with respect to long-term debt issuances and maturities for the periods presented is included in Note 10 of this Form 10-Q and Note 12 to the Consolidated Financial Statements in 3M's Current Report on Form 8-K dated April 26, 2022 (which updated 3M's 2021 Annual Report on Form 10-K).

 3M has an amended and restated \$3.0 billion five-year revolving credit facility expiring in November 2024.
 The revolving credit agreement includes a provision under which 3M may request an increase of up to \$1.0 billion (at lender's discretion), bringing the total facility up to \$4.0 billion.
 In addition, 3M entered into a \$1.25 billion 364-day credit facility, which was renewed in November 2021 with an expiration date of November 2022.
 The 364-day credit agreement includes a provision under which 3M may convert any advances outstanding on the maturity date into term loans having a maturity date one year later.
-These credit facilities were undrawn at March 31, 2022.
-Under both the \$3.0 billion and \$1.25 billion credit agreements, the Company is required to maintain its EBITDA to Interest Ratio as of the end of each fiscal quarter at not less than 3.0 to 1.
+These credit facilities were undrawn at June 30, 2022.
+Under both the \$3.0 billion and \$1.25 billion credit agreement) as the Company is required to maintain its EBITDA to Interest Ratio as of the end of each fiscal quarter at not less than 3.0 to 1.
 This is calculated (as defined in the agreement) as the ratio of consolidated total EBITDA for the four consecutive quarters then ended to total interest expense on all funded debt for the same period.
-At March 31, 2022, this ratio was approximately 20 to 1.
+At June 30, 2022, this ratio was approximately 15 to 1.
 Debt covenants do not restrict the payment of dividends.

-As disclosed in Note 12 to the Consolidated Financial Statements in 3M's 2021 Annual Report on Form 10-K, 3M has a \$1 billion debt financing commitment related to the intended Food Safety Division spin-off or split transaction.
-Amounts outstanding under this facility have a term of 364 days following the borrowing date and are required to be repaid when certain conditions are met.
-This commitment was undrawn at March 31, 2022.
+As disclosed in Note 10, 3M has financing facilities that provide commitments of \$650 million of term loans and \$350 million of bridge financing along with \$150 million of revolving credit related to the intended Food Safety Division split-off transaction.
+Amounts outstanding under the term loan commitment are payable over five years following the closing date while those under the bridge financing facility have a term of 364 days following the borrowing date and are required to be repaid when certain conditions are met.
+These commitments were undrawn at June 30, 2022.

-The Company also had \$286 million in stand-alone letters of credit and bank guarantees issued and outstanding at March 31, 2022.
+The Company also had \$321 million in stand-alone letters of credit and bank guarantees issued and outstanding at June 30, 2022.
 These instruments are utilized in connection with normal business activities.